Bets against China's yuan build as traders eye G20 deal

 "Clearly, the market sees that the intensive intervention from PBoC (People's Bank of China) is not sustainable, and therefore the central bank will have to let the currency go at some point," said Hao Zhou, a currency strategist at Commerzbank in Singapore.

-Much talk centers around how much more China will have leaked in reserves in January, in data due by the end of this week.
+Much talk centres around how much more China will have leaked in reserves in January, in data due by the end of this week.

-Reuters polling ECONCN of more than a dozen banks puts the fall at a record $130 billion, reducing China's war chest to combat yuan weakness to $3.2 trillion.
+Reuters polling of more than a dozen banks puts the fall at a record $130 billion, reducing China's warchest to combat yuan weakness to $3.2 trillion.

 Some hedge funds betting against the yuan have speculated the drop will be $200 billion or more.
 The sales desk of one large international bank in London was circulating an estimate of $262 billion to selected clients on Tuesday in an email seen by Reuters.